delphian/behat-mink-installer/README.md

 #### Installation ####

-Copy and paste this into your shell to install everything:
+First navigate to your project folder then copy and paste this into your shell to install everything:

 ```
 curl -L -o bootstrap.sh http://goo.gl/0VxD7M && chmod 744 bootstrap.sh && ./bootstrap.sh